Unison (trade union): 2021-22 national elections

 On 11 June 2021 the National Executive Committee (NEC) elections took place.
-A slate represented the left-wing of the union 'Time For Real Change' stood and won 40 of the 68 seats.
+A slate represented the left wing of the union 'Time For Real Change' stood and won 40 of the 68 seats.
 Paul Holmes was selected as union president by the new NEC.
 In November 2021, the Labour Link Committee was elected.
 The left-wing 'Time For Real Change' slate won a slim majority on the committee, with 6 of the 11 seats.

 In 2022, the 11 Service Executive Committees were elected.

 In February 2022, the new union president, Paul Holmes, was dismissed as an employee of Kirklees Council after a disciplinary action of over two years.
 A campaign alleging he had been the victim of anti-union discrimination began.
 Details of the council investigation had been leaked to the media in December 2021.

+2025 general secretary election

+For UNISON's 2025 general secretary election two candidates received enough nominations to make it onto the ballot.
+These were the incumbent Christina McAnea and Andrea Egan, a social worker and UNISON Branch Secretary from Bolton.
+Egan received the backing of UNISON's left-wing group 'Time for Real Change' as well as UNISON members in the Socialist Party.
+This would be the first time in UNISON's history that only two candidates would go head-to-head for the position.

+The election took place after the success of the Labour Party in the 2024 United Kingdom general election.
+The union's relationship with Labour was a major aspect of the contest as UNISON was the second biggest donor to Labour during the election period with donations totalling over £1.4 million.
+Of the 11 trade unions affiliated to Labour, UNISON had also traditionally been regarded as a reliable ally of the party.
+McAnea was seen as close to Labour and their leader Keir Starmer albeit showing frustration with their record in government while Egan went much further in her attacks on Labour's record given the amount of donations UNISON had paid to them.

+Voting opened on 28 October 2025 and closed on 25 November 2025 with results announced on 17 December 2025.

+Andrea Egan was elected with 59.82% of the total votes cast and became the first lay member of UNISON to be elected to the position.
+Egan began her five-year term as general secretary on January 22 2026.